AIPV2026/aipv2026.github.io/invited.markdown

 She is a recipient of Horizon TaRDIS project which develops programming language tools for distributed intelligent swarms, decentralised AI agents and the next generation of IoT systems, and ARIA funding for a project on safe-guarded AI, which investigates mathematically grounded methods for reliability and accountability in advanced AI systems.
 Her research connects type theory, concurrency, verification, and the design of trustworthy software systems.

+### Title: Resilient Distributed Intelligent Swarms and Safeguarded AI: Programming Models and Runtime Guarantees

+### Abstract:

+This talk presents a framework for resilient distributed intelligent swarms built on safeguarded AI principles, focusing on the development of decentralised algorithms and protocols to support distributed swarm programming models at runtime.
+The approach targets large-scale, adaptive multi-agent systems operating under dynamic, uncertain, and adversarial conditions, where robustness, safety, and coordination are critical.

+At the core of the framework is the use of multiparty session types (MPST) to formally specify and enforce correct communication patterns among distributed agents.
+MPST provide a rigorous foundation for ensuring protocol fidelity, deadlock-freedom, and liveness across heterogeneous swarm components.
+These guarantees enable type-safe, verifiable orchestration of decentralised interactions without reliance on centralised control.

+The work advances decentralised algorithms and communication protocols that support adaptive coordination, fault tolerance, and self-healing behaviours.
+These include mechanisms for dynamic consensus under partial failure, and efficient message passing in resource-constrained environments.

+Safeguarded AI is embedded through formal verification, runtime assurance, and explainability mechanisms, addressing challenges such as adversarial interference, data integrity, and trust.
+The integration of distributed learning approaches—such as cooperative and federated learning—allows agents to evolve collectively while maintaining privacy and robustness.

+### Keywords:

+multiparty session types (MPST), decentralised systems, distributed swarm programming, runtime verification, distributed algorithms, communication protocols, fault tolerance, self-healing systems, safeguarded AI, formal methods, cyber-physical systems, resilient swarms.

 ## [Christian Szegedy](https://www.linkedin.com/in/christian-szegedy-bb284816)

 ### Biography